Media & History

 The face of radio soon will change again.
 The FCC, as it has

-television, will be switching from analog to digital signals,
+done with television, will be switching from analog to digital

-because when stations stream, they tend to cut union-made
+when stations stream, they tend to cut union-made commercials,

-local news and information that are difficult to find on
+information that are difficult to find on satellites or the

 Internet.